reswqa/flink/docs/content/docs/dev/datastream-v2/overview.md

 example write the data to files, or to standard output (for example the command line terminal).
 Flink programs run in a variety of contexts, standalone, or embedded in other programs.
 The execution can happen in a local JVM, or on clusters of many machines.

-Note: DataStream API V2 is a new set of APIs, to gradually replace the original DataStream API.
-It is currently in the experimental stage and is not fully available for production.

 ## What is a DataStream?